MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignmethods.md

 title: AcxCircuitInitAssignMethods
 ms.date: 02/01/2022
 targetos: Windows
-description: The AcxCircuitInitAssignMethods function assigns one or more Methods for the ACXCIRCUIT.
+description: The AcxCircuitInitAssignMethods function assigns one or more ACX methods for the ACXCIRCUIT.
 prerelease: true
 req.assembly:
 req.construct-type: function